jaredly/j3/Roadmap.md

 it soooo much faster, even faster than type-args??? what is happening.
 LOL ok, it got a lot faster because it was broken 😂

+ok, so the unify trick was one bit, now we need to maybe try some more?

+Verification = type-args `defn externals` -- does `(, bag bound)` have usable types, or no?

 # BUGGY - rm top node

 - need to report that a node isn't there anymore...